Electrotechnique/JasperMidi/README.md

 # JasperMidi
-Original Arduino code for Japer Synth MIDI board
+Original Arduino code for Jasper Synthesizer MIDI board

+Written by Jasper's designer Jason Lane.
+I'm uploading it as it wasn't publically available through the now defunct website.